 As of yet, the principal residence exemption for capital gains remains in place.
 This means homeowners who plan to sell their primary residence in the near future will not be required to pay tax on the profits, provided the home was the principal residence for the entirety of the ownership period.

 The logic behind taxing primary residences seems pretty clear: by taxing the sales of homes you make it less appealing to those looking to sell for an inflated amount, thus reducing some of the upward pressure on homes sales.
 At the same time, the additional tax income could be put towards more housing initiatives.
-The actual results of such a change would not be so clear-cut.
+The actual results of such a change .

 First of all, the Liberal government, like most political parties, is mostly concerned with taking action in ways that will make them more popular with voters.
 Something like a ban on foreign purchases is a simple way to appease Canadians and gain political favour.
 After all, foreigners make up a very small percentage of voters due to the fact that they don’t vote in Canadian elections.
 So the idea is to make a tax that targets homeowners – one of the largest and most active voting blocs in Canada?
 Not a very good idea for your political prospects.